-Supervisory Policy Manual (SPM) module LM-2 "Sound Systems and Controls for Liquidity Risk Management" for details.

-1.9 This module should be read in conjunction with the BLR, the Code, the Completion Instructions (CIs) for Return MA(BS)1E, SPM module LM-2 and other relevant supervisory documents that may be issued by the MA.
-The terms used in this module have the meanings used in the BLR or the Code, as the case may be, unless otherwise specified or the context otherwise requires.
+- 1.8 Als are also reminded that merely complying with the statutory liquidity requirements in the BLR or meeting the guidelines set out in this module is not of itself sufficient to constitute prudent liquidity risk management.
+In particular, Als should adopt additional sound systems and controls tailored to their liquidity risk profiles, having regard to the size, nature and complexity of their businesses and activities.
+Please refer to the Supervisory Policy Manual (SPM) module LM-2 "Sound Systems and Controls for Liquidity Risk Management" for details. - 1.9 This module should be read in conjunction with the BLR, the Code, the Completion Instructions (CIs) for Returns MA(BS)1E and MA(BS)26, SPM module LM-2 and other relevant supervisory documents that may be issued by the MA.
+The terms used in this module have the meanings used in the BLR (or the Code for the LCR), as the case may be, unless otherwise specified or the context otherwise requires.